Painted with Raven: Format

 Each week contestants compete in challenges for points.
 The best performing contestant of the week is awarded three points and the lowest-performing contestant receives none and is muted, thus unable to compete in the following episode's challenge.
 The winner of the show is determined through a final showdown and receives a cash prize of $25,000.
 The show is shot virtually with contestants competing from their own homes.

 Series overview

-Season 1 (2021)

 The first season of Painted with Raven began airing on November 25, 2021 on World of Wonder's streaming service, WOW Presents Plus.
 The season ran for 8 episodes and concluded on January 13, 2022.
 Matt, Tajh, and Yvonne made the final, and Matt was the winner of the first season.

-Season 2 (2022)

 On December 9, 2021, it was announced that World of Wonder renewed the series for a second season.
 On November 9, 2022, the second season's trailer was revealed with its casting.